brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 ### Transaction Monitoring
 - Monitor success/failure rates in the Craft Commerce control panel under `Commerce > Transactions`.
 - Review transaction details for any error messages returned by SecurePay.
+- Check 3D Secure authentication status for transactions where applicable.

 ### Logging Best Practices
 The plugin logs important events and errors.
 You can find these logs in your `storage/logs` directory.